 Blogging takes time to produce results, but it will quickly gain momentum when the ball starts rolling.

 One thing to remember is that the successful artists you follow online have started blogging years ago.
-They spent many hours learning about art blogging and worked hart at writing blog posts that rank high in search.
+They spent many hours learning about art blogging and worked hard at writing blog posts that rank high in search.
 Now they have made a strong presence in the art world.